-The beauty industry is a great place for creative minds who enjoy interacting with people.
-So, if your nails are always on point and you love helping others look and feel fabulous, a nail salon might be the perfect business for you!
+The beauty industry is a great place for creative minds, who enjoy interacting with people.
+So, if your nails are always on point and you love helping others look and feel fabulous, opening a nail salon business might just be the perfect idea for you!

 In the US, there are around 56,300 individual nail salons and 395,600 nail technicians.
 In fact, nail care makes up nearly 16% of the $42.8B beauty salon market with an annual spend of $8.36B.
 That’s a lot of money being spent on the perfect pedicures.

-Despite the inevitable impact of the pandemic — the nail salon industry declined 19% from 2019 to 2020 — the beauty market is expected to rebound.
+Despite the inevitable impact of the pandemic — the nail salon industry declined 19% from 2019 to 2020 — the beauty market is already seeing a rebound.
 Industry experts predict it will grow at an average of 9% annually for the next couple of years, as more people return to salons for their regular beauty treat.

 How to start a nail business